mm80843/T3.5/docs/Benef/PBN__Benef_1200.md

 # __Better crisis management__

-## Name of the Benefit

-Enable rights claims in the context of social or environmental injustice and public inaction

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved public health response and reduced impact of the pandemic on communities, leading to improved economic stability and social well-being.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1343.md)